BlueObelisk/wikidata-chemistry-curation/sparql.i.md

 ## Wikidata items without SMILES

-Wikipedia has a separate chemistry community, and while some Wikidata chemistry content is visible on Wikipedia, it also happens regularly that Wikipedia has a SMILES for a chemical compound, where Wikidata does not.
+Wikipedia has a separate chemistry community, and while some Wikidata chemistry content is visible on
+<topic>Wikipedia</topic>, it also happens regularly that Wikipedia has a <topic>SMILES</topic> for a chemical compound, where Wikidata
+does not.
 DBpedia helps here [<cite>Q27910422</cite>].

-The following SPARQL query finds ten thousand (the default limit in DBpedia) Wikipedia pages with a `ChemBox` and checks for those if Wikidata has a SMILES:
+The following SPARQL query finds ten thousand (the default limit in <topic>DBpedia</topic>) Wikipedia pages with a `ChemBox` and checks for those if Wikidata has a SMILES:

 <sparql>missingSMILES</sparql>